GoogleCloudPlatform/community/tutorials/transparent-proxy-and-filtering-on-k8s-with-initializers/index.md

 **Figure 1.** transparent proxy with initializers architecture diagram

-This tutorial also demonstrates how to use

 ## Objectives

 - Create a Kubernetes cluster with initializer and RBAC support using Google Container Engine
 - Deploy the tproxy, tproxy-initializer and the tproxy-podwatch pods using Helm
-- Deploy example apps with annotations to test external access to a Cloud Storage bucket
+- Deploy example apps with annotations to test external access to a Google Cloud Storage bucket

 ## Before you begin

-This tutorial assumes you already have a GCP account and are familiar with the high level concepts of Kubernetes Pods and Deployments.
+This tutorial assumes you already have a Google Cloud Platform (GCP) account and are familiar with the high level concepts of Kubernetes Pods and Deployments.

 ## Costs